Fractional Topology in Interacting 1D Superconductors: Conclusion

 \section{Conclusion}

-Different properties in this paper were studied, to achieve a better understanding of the interacting physics of superconducting wires.
-Two interacting spinless p-wave superconducting wires were considered as a building block for future wire arrays or other hetero-structures.
-We investigated the effects an inter-wire hopping amplitude $t_{\bot}$ has on the phase-diagram.
-Essential to this analysis were the two topological invariants, the Chern number $C$ and its \emph{dual} $\overline{C}$, defined for superconducting wires, which can be expressed completely by two-point correlation functions.
-On the one hand, our analysis presented perspectives and understanding of the \emph{double critical Ising} phase first discovered in \cite{Herviou_2016}. \\
+Different properties of two interacting, spinless p-wave superconducting wires were investigated to achieve a better understanding of the interacting physics of wire arrays or other heterostructures.
+Additionally, we also analyzed the effects an inter-wire hopping amplitude $t_{\bot}$ has on the phase diagram.
+Essential to this analysis were the two topological markers, the Chern number $C$ and its \emph{dual} $\overline{C}$ defined for superconducting wires, which can be expressed completely by two-point correlation functions in real-space.
+Our analysis presented perspectives and a deepened understanding of the \emph{double critical Ising} phase first discovered in \cite{Herviou_2016}, and revealed additional topological phases in the presence of inter-wire hopping amplitudes.

-At the center of our approach are the results in \cite{Hutchinson_2021}, which demonstrated how a Chern number can be defined purely from the poles for a Bloch-sphere system.
-In momentum space the Kitaev wire can be mapped onto the Bloch sphere, such that topological invariants can be defined solely from expectation values of the Nambu spin $S^{z}_{k}$ at $k = 0$ and $ka = \pi$.
-Since these expectation values can be expressed purely from real-space two-point correlation functions of the GS.
-By studying the low-energy properties of two interacting wires we highlight, both theoretically and numerically with DMRG, that the invariants remain a sensible tool to distinguish various topological phases of coupled wires and in the presence of relatively strong interactions.
+At the heart of our approach are the results in \cite{Hutchinson_2021}, which demonstrated how a Chern number can be defined purely from the poles for a Bloch sphere system.
+In momentum space the Kitaev wire can be mapped onto the Bloch sphere, such that topological numbers can be defined solely from expectation values of the particle-hole spin operator $S^{z}_{k}$ at $k = 0$ and $ka = \pi$.
+Since these expectation values can be expressed purely from real-space two-point correlation functions of the GS, they are particularly powerful numerical tools, with the potential also for experimental implementation.
+By studying the low-energy properties of two interacting wires we highlight, both theoretically and numerically with DMRG, that the topological markers remain a sensible tool to distinguish various topological phases of coupled wires and in the presence of relatively strong interactions.
 These results demonstrate the usefulness of the topological numbers both as indicators for topological transitions and to distinguish the various phases.
-Together with their expression as two-point correlation functions, the topological invariants are particularly interesting for experimental applications. \\
+Since they are defined in real-space, the topological numbers in \eqref{Combined_pole_equations} could also provide a platform to investigate topology of Kitaev wires in the presence of disorder.
+Together with their expression as two-point correlation functions, we believe the topological numbers to be particularly interesting for both numerical and experimental applications. \\